Furnace Repair Checklist

 - Make certain that the button is switched to “heat” rather than “off” or “cool.”

 - Make sure the program is displaying the appropriate day and time and is set to “run.”
 If you’re having problems turning off the schedule, regulate the temperature with the up/down arrows and pressing the “hold” button.
-This will make the heating to ignite if thermostat scheduling is trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees hotter than the temperature of the room.

 If your heating hasn’t kicked on within a few minutes, make certain that it has juice by switching the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your furnace may not have power.

 If you use a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Refer to the manufacturer’s website for support.
 If you’re still unable to get your Wi-Fi thermostat to operate, contact us at 631-246-4029 for heating and cooling service.